Gluesticks Blog

 Dutch apple slab pie is absolutely delicious.
 It’s sturdy enough to pick up a slice with your hands, although I prefer eating it with a fork.
 Slab pie is easier to serve than a regular pie and stays fresh for up to three days, so it makes great leftovers.

-Basic ingredients: My pie crust recipe is a keeper, a variation of my favorite pie crust recipe from Betty Crocker.
+• Basic ingredients: My pie crust recipe is a keeper, a variation of my favorite pie crust recipe from Betty Crocker.
 It uses shortening, butter, and oil for the best texture and flavor.
-You can use canned pie filling if you’d like (you’ll need 3 cans), but I like making apple pie filling from scratch.
-The crumb topping is super easy to make and is the perfect texture.
-Made with melted butter, sugar, and flour.
+You can use canned pie filling if you'd like (you'll need 3 cans), but I like making apple pie filling from scratch.
+It's super simple and gives you the best flavor.

-The crust is forgiving: Not great at making pie crust?
-That’s ok.
-With a crumb pie, you only have to roll out one pie crust for the bottom.
-And nobody will really see it anyway.
-Do your best to roll it into a rectangular shape, but just know that once it’s baked up, the golden crumble top and bubbly filling will hide imperfections.
-If you’d prefer a regular crust on top, follow the crust measurements and directions in my original apple slab pie recipe.
+• The crust is forgiving: Not great at making pie crust?
+That's ok.
+Apple slab pie tastes delicious regardless, and because it's made with a combination of shortening, oil, and butter, it's a little easier to roll out than an all-butter pie crust.
+Do your best to roll it into a rectangular shape, but just know that once it's baked up, the golden top and bubbly filling will hide imperfections.

-slice of dutch apple slab pie on white plate with scoop of vanilla ice cream
+White plate with slice of pie and scoop of vanilla ice cream on top.

 tablespoon of crust dust